rubiefawn/remedy/shimmer.md

 ### 💨 Evasion

-This **reactive** skill represents the ability to dodge and parry incoming physical harm.
-Evasion can be used to block a sword, dodge an arrow, or sidestep a trap.
+This **reactive** skill represents the ability to dodge and avoid incoming physical harm.
+Evasion can be used to dodge an arrow or sidestep a trap.

 ## 💓 Vitality